Opposition to the National Front (UK)

-The existence of an "avowedly racialist nationalist party" was a provocation both to the political left and the "whole range of established political opinion", with the NF's opponents perceiving it as "a loathsome graveyard echo of the old Nazism".
+The existence of the United Kingdom's National Front, of a far-right "avowedly racialist nationalist party" was a provocation both to the political left and the "whole range of established political opinion", with the NF's opponents perceiving it as "a loathsome graveyard echo of the old Nazism".
 The NF's rise in 1973–74 was noticed by the leaders of major social and political groups but they generally ignored it, hoping that depriving it of additional publicity would hasten its decline.

 Two groups that took a different approach were the Jewish community and the far-left.
 Concerned by the Front's anti-Semitism, the Board of Deputies of British Jews for instance produced anti-NF literature.
 The British far-left followed the older arguments of Marxist thinkers like Leon Trotsky that a fascist movement was being prepared by the ruling bourgeois amid capitalist crisis to replace the liberal democratic order with an authoritarian state that could crush the working-class movement.
 Approaches to the NF differed among far-left groups.
 The Communist Party of Great Britain and Labour Party Young Socialists sought to mobilise the labour movement against racism to diffuse the NF's appeal.
 The International Marxist Group and International Socialists/Socialist Workers Party instead favoured direct action to disrupt the NF, holding to the slogan: "No platform for fascists".

 At its April 1974 annual conference, the National Union of Students—then influenced by the International Marxist Group—adopted a 'no platform' policy regarding the NF.
 The National Union of Mineworkers called for a government ban of the party.
 By the October 1974 election, the Labour Party forbade its candidates to share public platforms, radio, or television slots with NF candidates.
 120 Labour-controlled councils banned the party from using local municipal halls.
-In the mid-1970s, Labour and the Trade Union Congress (TUC) helped mobilise the trade union movement at the grassroots level against the NF.
+In the mid-1970s, Labour and the Trades Union Congress (TUC) helped mobilise the trade union movement at the grassroots level against the NF.
 The TUC had previously been reticent about launching large-scale anti-racist campaigns, but agreed to do so amid growing far-left pressure and an awareness of the threat to trade unionism posed by a resurgent fascist movement.
 In 1977, a joint Labour/TUC project launched a political broadcast that interspersed footage of the NF with that of Hitler and Italian Fascist leader Benito Mussolini; it also issued a leaflet titled "The National Front is a Nazi Front" containing the phrase: "Yesterday – the Jews; today coloured people; tomorrow you".

 In these months before the general election the Nazis will seize every opportunity to spread their propaganda.
 During the election itself, National Front candidates might receive equal TV and radio time to the major parties.
 The British electorate will be exposed to Nazi propaganda on an unprecedented scale.
 This must not go unopposed.
 Ordinary voters must be made aware of the threat which lies behind the National Front.
 In every town, in every factory, wherever the Nazis attempt to organize, they must be countered.